MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 7. To set the enterprise publishing URL, double-click **(Default)** , under the **EnterprisePublishing** subkey, and when the **Edit String** dialog box appears, type for **Value data** the following &lt;http or https&gt;://*AD RMS_cluster_name*/_wmcs/Licensing, and then click **OK**.

-8. Close the Registry Editor.
+8. Close Registry Editor.

 If the RMS client can't find an SCP by querying Active Directory and it's not specified in the registry, service discovery calls for AD RMS will fail.

-### Redirecting Licensing Server Traffic
+### Redirecting licensing server traffic
 In some cases, you might need to redirect traffic during service discovery, for example, when two organizations are merged and the old licensing server in one organization is retired and clients need to be redirected to a new licensing server.
 Or, you migrate from AD RMS to Azure RMS.
 To enable licensing redirection, use the following procedure.

-##### To enable RMS licensing redirection by using the Windows registry
+#### To enable RMS licensing redirection by using the Windows registry

 1. Open the Windows registry editor, Regedit.exe:

-    -   On the client computer, in the Run window, type **regedit**, and then press ENTER to open the Registry Editor.
+    -   On the client computer, in the Run window, type **regedit**, and then press Enter to open Registry Editor.

-2. In the Registry Editor, navigate to one of the following:
+2. In Registry Editor, navigate to one of the following:

     -   For 64-bit version of Office on x64 platform: HKLM\SOFTWARE\Microsoft\MSIPC\Servicelocation